AhrimanSefid/bitcoin-bruteforce/README.md

 ...
 ```

 Check if the wallet has balance using [Blockchain Explorer](https://www.blockchain.com/explorer).
-You can use more
+You can use any wallet checker you like.

 ### Start program
 This Python script has multiple functions: